In the USA order online by clicking Loreto Publications

 comprehensive accounting of Bibles and portions thereof in all the

 languages of the world.
-The first volume (English
+The first

-editions) was updated in 1968.
-However,
+volume (English editions) was updated in

-the remainder has never been surpassed and remains a standard
+1968.
+However, the remainder has never been surpassed and remains a standard reference work.
+Compilers of this extensive list

-volumes with interior in excellent condition
+large quarto volumes with interior in excellent

-virtually unread with no markings, underlinings or
+condition virtually unread with no markings, underlinings

-highlighting.
+or highlighting.
 Title pages to parts III and IV have neat perforated library stamps not affecting

 text.
 Original blue cloth covers partially abraded at edges; new matching spines gilt-stamped; endpapers